leiyeming/Customized-ANNs/README.md

 # Customized ANNs for CPUE Standardization

-This repository contains the implementation of Customized Artificial Neural Networks (ANNs) or spatial-temporal ANNs for CPUE (Catch Per Unit Effort) standardization in fisheries management.
-The customized ANNs are tailored to address challenges related to overfitting and lack of interpretability, offering improved accuracy and insights into fish abundance trends (standardised CPUE) and distribution patterns.
-The dynamics of fish distribution and fishing locations for all three scenarios are available within the "additional figures" directory.
+This repository implements Customized Artificial Neural Networks (ANNs) for CPUE (Catch Per Unit Effort) standardization in fisheries management.
+Our models address overfitting and interpretability challenges, providing improved accuracy in fish abundance trends (standardized CPUE) and distribution patterns.
+Visualizations of fish distribution and fishing locations for all scenarios are available in the "additional figures" directory.

-## Features
+Features

-1. Customized ANNs tailored to specific fisheries and ecological systems
+- ANNs tailored to specific fisheries and ecological systems
-2. Incorporation of spatial-temporal modules for dynamic fish distribution patterns
+- Spatial-temporal modules for dynamic fish distribution modeling
-3. Improved interpretability for a better understanding of underlying relationships
+- Enhanced interpretability of underlying relationships
-4. Resilience to overfitting, enhancing model generalization capabilities

-To address the challenges of interpreting ANNs and mitigate overfitting caused by model complexity, we introduced two customized ANN models, namely, ANN S and ANN ST, based on assumptions on the dependence structure.
+- Overfitting mitigation for better model generalization

+We introduce two customized ANN models - ANN S and ANN ST - designed to improve interpretability and reduce overfitting:

-ANN S has a spatial module taking the longitude and the latitude as the input, and the output of the spatial module is then fed to the output neuron together with other explanatory variables.
+- ANN S: Incorporates a spatial module using longitude and latitude as inputs.
+The spatial module's output feeds into the final output neuron along with other explanatory variables, allowing nonlinear spatial dependence while assuming consistent fish distribution across years.
-This allows the catch to depend nonlinearly on the location, but the spatial distribution of the fish is assumed to be the same for all years.
-On the other hand, the ANN ST model includes a spatial-temporal module, which takes longitude, latitude, and year as inputs.
-Unlike the spatial module that only considers spatial information, the spatial-temporal module incorporates temporal information as well.
-This allows the model to account for potential variations and trends in fish distribution that may occur over time, providing a more comprehensive and dynamic representation of the data.
-The outputs of spatial and spatial-temporal modules, f (lon, lat) and f (lon, lat, year), are then combined with other variables respectively (a graphic comparison between these two modified ANNs and the original ANN can be found in the figure beneath).
+- ANN ST: Features a spatial-temporal module accepting longitude, latitude, and year as inputs.
+This design accounts for potential temporal variations in fish distribution, offering a more dynamic data representation.

+Both models combine their respective module outputs (f(lon, lat) for ANN S and f(lon, lat, year) for ANN ST) with other variables to produce the final output.
+A comparative illustration of these modified ANNs and the original ANN is provided in the figure below.

+Figure illustrates various ANN model structures for CPUE standardization:
+a) ANN_F: A standard multilayer perceptron (MLP) that uses all variables as direct inputs.
+b) ANN_S: Incorporates a dedicated spatial module processing longitude and latitude interactions.
+The output of this module is then combined with other variables.
+c) ANN_ST: Features a spatial-temporal module to capture interactions between location (longitude and latitude) and time.
+d) Customized ANN: An example structure incorporating multiple non-linear terms for more complex relationships.
+The code directory includes implementations for constructing and running the ANN_ST model (structure c).

 ![img](Github_page/structures.png)
-*ANN models with different structures. (a) ANN\_F model that treats all variables as inputs to an MLP. (b) ANN\_S model that only considers the longitude and latitude interactions, and then combines the output of an MLP with other variables. (c) ANN\_ST model that considers the space-time interactions. (d) An example of a customized ANN that includes multiple non-linear terms.
-The codes for constructing and executing the (c) structure are incorporated into the code directory.*